 - Year 11 Leadership

 - Debating and Public Speaking leadership positions

 - Peer Support to Year 7 students

 - Big Sister/Little Sister programs with Prep to Year 2 students

 - House leadership position for the Performing Arts Festival

 Year 12 students are considered leaders of the School.
 Many take on particular leadership responsibilities in areas such as:

 - Creative Arts – Art, Drama and Music

 - Issues and Actions

-We encourage students to plan a VCE course around their career interest areas and personal strengths.
+At Strathcona Girls Grammar, we encourage students to plan a VCE course around their career interest areas and personal strengths.
 They are also made aware of the requirements for entry into tertiary institutions when making subject choices for VCE.